withTerra/balto_docs/source/index.html.md

 #### Using Special Effects

-Special effects are an iMessage property that can be triggered in two ways.
-1. Automatically when using certain phrases i.e. "Congratulations, Happy Birthday!"
+Special effects are an iMessage property that can be triggered via special keywords "Congratulations, Happy Birthday!"

 ### HTTP Request